EmmaEwert/KITTY/docs/manual/properties.rst

 Tile properties
 ---------------

-Each tile with a defined Type will instantiate a prefab from anywhere in the Assets folder named after that type.
+Each tile with a defined Type will instantiate the most relevant prefab from anywhere in the Assets folder named after that type.
 This is described in more detail in the :ref:`prefabs` section.

 If a field on a MonoBehaviour attached to that prefab (or any children) is decorated with the ``[TiledProperty]`` attribute, the value of that field is set based on the tile's Custom Property of